jchapin/capitaltechnologyservices.github.io/_posts/2017-02-09-issues-of-the-undead-variety.md

 ---
 layout: post
-title: "Killing Undead Issues"
+title: "Issues of the Undead Variety"
-title_short: "Killing Undead Issues"
+title_short: "Issues of the Undead Variety"
 excerpt: >
   A couple of times a year a developer or stakeholder will reopen a closed issue on a project we maintain.
 We discourage reopening issues.
 Why?
 Because no one